jaleck0/STM32-AdvancedMotorController/README.md

 The servo feedback input is also custom register control code.
 Incomming serial messages are also stored in the FreeRTOS message queue.

-most of this code has been tested on a
+Most of this code has been tested on a STM32 Nucleo-64-F303RE

 Multitasking between the pwm control and serial communication is done using multithreading in FreeRTOS.
 ![mutex diagram of system.](/img/mutexDiagram.png)